After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 "It's taken quite some time, but I decided the best tradition to honor my mother is to celebrate life and do what brings me peace.
 This may vary from year to year and that's okay!
 I may spend a holiday by myself, or join a friend's family, or spend time with my mother's family."

 Banks can't wait to create new memories with her own family.
-Until then, her Christmas has two constants: music and the little globe — "I searched and searched for until I found it on eBay."
+Until then, her Christmas has two constants: music and the globe — "I searched and searched for until I found it on eBay."

 Creating one's own definition of the "holiday spirit"